Pyotr Bagration: Life

-Pyotr was born in 1765 to a prince of the Mukhrani branch of the Bagrationi dynasty, Colonel Prince Ivane Bagrationi, who was the eldest son of Prince Alexander, an illegitimate son of King Jesse of Kartli, which is now central Georgia.
+Bagration was born in 1765 to a prince of the Mukhrani branch of the Bagrationi dynasty, Colonel Prince Ivane Bagrationi, who was the eldest son of Prince Alexander, an illegitimate son of King Jesse of Kartli, which is now central Georgia.
 He studied Russian and German and was taught Persian, Turkish, Armenian, and Georgian by his father.
 However, unlike many other Russian aristocrats, he did not know French.

 Pyotr joined the Imperial Russian Army in 1782, enlisting as a sergeant in the Kavsansk Rifles of the Astrakhan Infantry Regiment.
-His younger brother Roman joined the Chuguevsk Cossack regiment as a uryadnik (a Cossack NCO) at the age of thirteen in 1791.
+His younger brother Roman joined the Chuguev Cossack regiment as a uryadnik (a Cossack NCO) at the age of thirteen in 1791.
 Both would go on to become generals of the Imperial Russian Army.

 Bagration served for some years in the Russian-Circassian War.
 He participated in the Siege of Ochakov (1788).
-In 1792 he was commissioned as a captain and transferred to the Kyiv Cavalry Regiment that year as a second Major, transferring as a full first Major to the Sofiiskii Carabineers on 15 May 1794.
+In 1792, he was commissioned as a captain and transferred to the Kiev Cavalry Regiment that year as a second Major, transferring as a full first Major to the Sofiiskii Carabineers on 15 May 1794.
 He served in the military campaign to suppress the Polish Kościuszko Uprising of 1794.

-He received successive promotions to Lieutenant-Colonel (26 October 1794), to Colonel (1798) and to Major-General (1799).
-His merits were recognized by Suvorov, whom he accompanied in the Italian and Swiss campaigns of 1799, winning particular distinction by the capture of the town of Brescia.
-From 1798 to 1799, he commanded the 6th Chasseurs; from 1801 to 1802, he commanded the Chasseurs of the Imperial Guard; then from 1802 to 1805, he served as GOC Jager Brigade.
+He received successive promotions to lieutenant-colonel (26 October 1794), to colonel (1798) and to major-general (1799).
+His merits were recognized by Suvorov, whom he accompanied in the Italian and Swiss campaigns of 1799, capturing the towns of Brescia and Bergamo (21 and 24 Apr) and having fought along the Adda River (on 26 Apr), near the Trebbia River (on 17–19 Jun), at the town of Novi (15 Aug), at the Gotthard Pass (24 Sep), in the Klön Valley (30 Sep to 1 Oct), near Glarus (1 Oct) and at Schwanden (5 Oct).
+From 1798 to 1799, he commanded the 6th Jaegers; from 1801 to 1802, he commanded the Jaegers of the Imperial Guard; then from 1802 to 1805, he served as GOC Jaeger Brigade.

 He was the alleged lover of Emperor Paul's daughter Catherine.
 In 1800 Paul recognized the title of "Prince (Knyaz) Bagration" for Pyotr in Russia, and unexpectedly married him off to Countess Catherine Pavlovna Skavronskaya, the favourite niece of Grigory Potemkin and one of the Empress Maria's ladies-in-waiting.
 Bagration and Catherine had been casually involved, but the marriage was a failure.
 The young and lovely Catherine soon preferred travelling and, in 1805, fled to Vienna, where her salon and running affair with Prince Clemens von Metternich—who called her "the Naked Angel"—permitted her to serve as an important agent of Russian intelligence and diplomacy.
 Bagration was obliged by the emperor to claim their daughter, Marie-Clementine, as his own and to subsidize thousands of rubles of Catherine's debts.
 He had a reputation as a heavy gambler, as well, and was forced to sell estates to cover losses that rose as high as 80,000 roubles.